OctopusDeploy/docs/src/pages/docs/packaging-applications/package-repositories/artifactory-generic-feeds.md

 navOrder: 60
 ---

-If you're using an Artifactory Generic Repository, you can register it with Octopus and use artifacts as part of your deployments.
+If you're using an Artifactory Generic Repository, you can create a feed in Octopus and use artifacts as part of your deployments.
 To create a feed go to **Library ➜ External feeds**.
 Select the **Add feed** button and selecting the _Artifactory Generic Repository_ feed type.

 You will then need to provide a feed name, the Artifactory repository name, an [access token](https://oc.to/ArtifactoryAccessToken) and the repository [Artifact Path regex](https://oc.to/ArtifactoryGenericLayouts).